Let’s start with the title:

 ‘The increased skin-on-skin contact releases a hormone called oxytocin that promotes bonding,’ says Ockwell-Smith.

-While some people would be happy with the inclusion of this information at all, it pisses me off still because it’s now been put after these dire warnings and stories of near-death.
+While some people would be happy with the inclusion of this information at all, it pisses me off still because it’s now been put after these dire warnings and stories of near-death (and the idea that formula feeding and bedsharing are incompatible isn’t quite as solid as it sounds and even Dr. Ball admits her own findings need to be replicated – see this piece here – but it is true that formula-fed babies are at a higher risk for SIDS, we just don’t know if it interacts with bedsharing to increase the SIDS risk even more).
 How on earth are people supposed to take this information in seriously when the article starts as it does?
-All of this is true and it’s not coming from a mother who slept unsafely or a journalist looking for a sensational article, but from people in the field.
+This information is not coming from a mother who slept unsafely or a journalist looking for a sensational article, but from people in the field.
 Helen Ball researches breastfeeding and co-sleeping.
 She knows exactly what she’s talking about.
 Sarah Ockwell-Smith has worked with parents for years and is consistently keeping herself up-to-date with research (I know because I’ve written with her).
 But clearly Ms. Hoyle knows that if you get parents scared enough at first, nothing else will really be absorbed.
 She’s primed her readers to think negatively about co-sleeping and this information, as accurate as it is, probably won’t be heeded.

 Kate Kirrane, 40, a company director from London, co-slept with her daughter Iyla, now three, after her birth in September 2009 until her son Isaac, now 18 months, was born in February last year.
 Now he still sleeps with Mum if teething or fretful.